decole/quasar-iot/README.md

 audio smart devices via external api https://yandex.ru/quasar/iot/.
 Audio device with voice assistant Alice will be able to say what you sent without your manual voice activation.

-## !!
-100 character limit per message
+## 100 characters limit per message !

 I did it myself for voicing notifications and important notifications.